nwupkc/Divvy/Divvy.md

 ![](Divvy_files/figure-html/lm3-1.png)<!-- -->

-We treated heteroskedasticity, but the prediction result suffered as RMSE score skyrocketed.
-Another way to treat heteroskedasticy would be using square root.
+We treated heteroskedasticity, but the prediction result suffered as RMSE score skyrocketed to 2931.344.
+Another way to treat heteroskedasticy would be to use square root transformation.

 ```r